-Meet Zomba in an interactive way, with a Malawian guide.
-Depending on your wishes and needs, our guide will show you town; from the Botanical Gardens to the prison and the market.
+Meet Zomba in an interactive way with a Malawian guide.
+Depending on your wishes and needs, our guide can show you town; from the historical buildings with the botanical gardens to the prison, the KAR memorial and the market.
 You discuss with the guide what you want to see and do, and together you walk around town.

 Costs: 9.000 MWK first person; + 1,000 per person for extra people